 8. Content At Scale

-Content at scale is another reliable solution to analyze text and ascertain whether it’s AI or human written.
-It’s a free-to-use platform with numerous other features, including content curation and SEO optimization.
-Even though free Content at scale packs enough power to detect content produced by GPT 3 and other AI models, moreover, its accuracy is also reliable.
-It falls in the range of around 85%.
+Content at Acale is another reliable solution to analyze text and ascertain whether it’s AI or human written.
+It’s a free-to-use platform with numerous that packs additional features like content curation and SEO optimization.

 - API available on request.